BoxC4T/The-Interaction-Archive-Server/readme.md

 Template - How you custimize what shows up on a card/profile<br>

 ## Folder Structure WIP

+probably going to be store in ~/.config/ bc like it just work <br>

 ```bash
 tia-server/
 ├── index.db (primary db for storing the metadata about each connection/ might also have card details stored here)